 Area(s) of Expertise: Prescription drugs, Medicaid managed care, eligibility using Modified Adjusted Gross Income, nondiscrimination protections and enforcement.

-Wayne Turner is a Senior Attorney in the National Health Law Program’s Washington, D.C., offices, where he focuses on issues related to federal health reform, consumer protections in managed care, and the Early and Periodic Screening, Diagnosis and Treatment (EPSDT) program.
+Wayne Turner is a Senior Attorney in the National Health Law Program’s Washington, D.C., offices, where he focuses on access to outpatient prescription drugs, nondiscrimination enforcement, eligibility using Modified Adjusted Gross Income (MAGI) methodologies, consumer protections in managed care, and the Early and Periodic Screening, Diagnosis and Treatment (EPSDT) program.

 Wayne earned his B.A. at Reed College and graduated magna cum laude from the University of the District of Columbia David A. Clarke School of Law.
 In law school, Wayne worked as a fellow in the HIV/ AIDS Legal Clinic, where he prepared living wills and standby guardianships for clients with HIV/AIDS and their children.
 He is a member of the DC Bar Health Law Section.